crasysky/rust-llm/README.md

 Happy coding! 🦀
 ---
-Made with ❤️ by Shuyang Hou and Tianyi Wu
+Made by Shuyang Hou and Tianyi Wu

+---
+Following is the personal part for the project report: